$25,000 Deferred Deposit Originator Bond

 Why do I need this bond?

-By posting a California deferred deposit transaction law licensee bond, principals (deferred deposit transaction licensees) pledge to conduct business in accordance with the California Deferred Deposit Transaction Law and all rules and regulations made by the Commissioner of Corporations of the State of California.
+By posting a California deferred deposit originator bond, principals (originators) pledge to conduct business in accordance with the California Deferred Deposit Transaction Law and all rules and regulations made by the Commissioner of Corporations of the State of California.
 Specifically, these bonds ensure that principals pay any money that becomes due to the state or any person under the California Deferred Deposit Transaction Law.

 If the principal fails to comply with the terms of the surety bond agreement and the letter of the law and a person suffers financial loss as a result, the surety will cover any damages up to the full bond amount.
 The principal, in turn, must reimburse the surety for all damages paid out.